 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
-The School Behaviour Policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
+Our behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
 It aims to promote an environment where everyone feels happy, safe and secure.

-These values encompass the positive behaviours we expect from our children at all times whether in or out of school, including behaviour exhibited on-line whether within or outside the school day.
+These values encompass the positive behaviours we expect from our children at all times whether in or out of school, including behaviour exhibited on-line or whether they are within or outside of our school.

-The school rewards good behaviour, as it believes that this will develop an ethos of kindness and co-operation.
-This policy is designed to promote good behaviour, rather than merely deter anti-social behaviour.
-It is our expectation that children would behave appropriately at all times.
-Children need to be given every opportunity to raise their own self-esteem, but they also need clear guidance on what is, and what is not, acceptable behaviour.
-They need to know what will happen if they exhibit bad, or good behaviour.
+The school rewards good behaviour.
+Our policy is designed to promote good behaviour, rather than merely deter anti-social or unacceptable behaviour.
+It is our expectation that children will behave appropriately at all times.
+We believe that every child needs to be given opportunities to raise their self-esteem, but they also need clear guidance on what is, and what is not, acceptable behaviour.
+They need to know what will happen if they do not uphold our school values.

-At Elmore Green we operate the ‘Good to be Green scheme as an effective way of promoting positive behaviour, rewarding those pupils who consistently behave appropriately, and is a means of being able to track those pupils who find it harder to meet the school’s expected standards of behaviour (see our Behaviour & Discipline Policy for more details).
+At Elmore Green we operate the ‘Good to be Green scheme as an effective way of promoting positive behaviour, rewarding those pupils who consistently behave appropriately, and is a means of being able to track those pupils who find it harder to meet our expected standards of behaviour.

 Persistent Red Card behaviour could result in exclusion.
-A child who is regularly recieving red cards is a cause for concern, and as such their parents/carers would be notified with a view to working together to ensure their child upholds the values of Elmore Green and behaves in the way that we would all want.
+Any child who is regularly receiving warning cards is a cause for concern, and as such their parents or carers would be notified with a view to working together to ensure their child upholds the values of Elmore Green and behaves in the way that we would all want.